devesh-2002/DentalAIHub/README.md

 DentalAIHub is an AI based Dental E-Clinic, where you can identify your dental disease in just a matter of few seconds.
 This project contains several features :
 1. **AI ChatBot** : This chatbot interacts with users, and can identify the possibility of a disease by the user's symptoms.
 This is a RAG based OpenAI chatbot.
 2. **Disease Classification** : Just enter a photo of the affected part of your mouth, and get to know the possibility of a dental disease.
 This is a CNN Model, which is made by fine tuning a pretrained model - XCeption.
+3. **Natural Entity Recognition** : Detect Entities from a Dental Prescription.
+Pytessaract used for Image to Text conversion and pre-trained model DBERT, fine tuned on Clinical NER used for detecting Entities.
-3. **Medical Store** : This is a Medical Store exclusively related to Oral health.
+4. **Medical Store** : This is a Medical Store exclusively related to Oral health.

 ### Tech Stack